arcana-lab/memoir/compiler/passes/object_lowering/notes/notes.md

 ## interprocedural
 OVERALL INTERPROCEDURAL ALGO
-- [ ] collect all the type definitions from GVs
+- [x] collect all the type definitions from GVs
 - [ ] scan over function signatures & detect any type signatures containing Object* or Field*
+  - [x] done for Object* arguments only
 - [ ] do the cloning to setup these flagged function: look for assert types and assertReturnType to get the right typesignature
+  - [x] done for Object* arguments only
 - [ ] analyze all (1) unflagged functions and (2) function clones. look for:
   - [ ] ObjectIR call instructions (eg build, read, write, like we do already)
   - [ ] any callinsts to flagged functions
-  - [ ] return w/ objects
+  - [ ] return instructions inside of flagged functions
 - [ ] transform analyzed functions with BBtransform
   - [ ] patch up callinsts to flagged/cloned functions
   - [ ] patch up returns